 “If it is determined charges need to be brought forward, we would then discuss it with the Hamilton County prosecutor’s office.”
 The prosecutor’s office declined to say how long the investigation might take.

-Authorities have said the boy's mother was with the child when he slipped past a fence and tumbled into the moat.
+Authorities have said the boy’s mother was with the child at the time he slipped past a fence and tumbled into the moat.